najmulislambappy/FaceRecAI/README.md

 ![python](https://img.icons8.com/color/48/000000/python.png)![AI](https://img.icons8.com/color/48/000000/learning.png)

-This is a small project to use python and open cv to create/test deep learning/nural networking options.
+This is a small project to use python and open cv to create/test deep learning/neural network options.
 Current goal is to recgnize face from any given image

 # Some extras!
 currently added: